tweenjs/tween.js/docs/user_guide.md

 Stopping a tween that was never started or that has already been stopped has no effect.
 No errors are thrown either.

-The `start` method also accepts a `time` parameter.
+The `start` method also accepts a `time` argument.
 If you use it, the tween won't start until that particular moment in time; otherwise it will start as soon as possible (i.e. on the next call to `TWEEN.update`).

+The `start` method accepts a second boolean argument: when `true`, a tween that we previously used will start from the values in the target object, instead of starting from the beginning.
+Useful for stopping a tween, then starting another one that will continue from the current location.

+### `startFromCurrentValues`

+This is an alias for `tween.start(undefined, true)`, to make a previously-used tween start from the last values of the target object, instead of from the beginning.

 ### `update`